-In the preparation of this report to inform AA by the competent authority the following documents have been reviewed:
+In the preparation of this Report for the Purposes of Appropriate Assessment (AA) Screening which provides the information required by the competent authority to carry out an AA Screening Assessment, the following documents have been reviewed:

 - Appropriate Assessment of Plans and Projects in Ireland Guidance for Planning Authorities (2009); - European Commissions: Managing Natura 2000 Sites.
-The provisions of Article 6, of the 'Habitats' Directive 92/43/EEC; - European Commission: Assessment of plans and projects significantly affecting Natura 2000 sites Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC; - Guidance document on Article 6(4) of 'Habitats Directive' 92/43/EEC; and

-• Department of the Environment Heritage and Local Government (DEHLG) Circular letter SEA 1/08 & NPWS 1/08 dated 15 February 2008.
+The provisions of Article 6, of the 'Habitats' Directive 92/43/EEC; - European Commission: Assessment of plans and projects significantly affecting Natura 2000 sites Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC; - Guidance document on Article 6(4) of 'Habitats Directive' 92/43/EEC; and - Department of the Environment Heritage and Local Government (DEHLG) Circular letter SEA 1/08 & NPWS 1/08 dated 15 February 2008.